What is Selenium? Getting started with Automation Testing

 Patrick Lightbody developed Selenium Grid and initially called it HostedQA.
 He used it with RC to accomplish the testing on remote machines.
 It was initially a part of Selenium V1.
 The most important feature of Grid was its ability to run multiple test scripts on multiple machines at the same time.

-Parallel execution is achieved with the help of Hub-Node architecture.
+Parallel execution is achieved with the help of the Hub-Node architecture.
 One machine will be assumed to be acting as Hub and the other machine will be assumed to be acting as the Nodes.
 Hub controls the test scripts running on various browsers inside various operating systems.
 We can write the scripts in different programming languages that are being executed in different Nodes.

-To deal with this situation, various online platforms like "LambdaTest" are used.
-These platforms provide online Selenium Grid that can be accessed to run and execute the automation script of Selenium.
+To deal with this situation, various online platforms like “LambdaTest” are used.
+These platforms provide an online Selenium Grid that can be accessed to run and execute the automation script of Selenium.

 This makes it easier to test applications on a wide range of platforms without the need to physically set up and maintain a Selenium Grid.